 English Proverb: Actions speak louder than words

-Let’s take a look at some examples about this idiom to understand it better:
+Let’s take a look at some examples of this idiom to understand it better:

-Angela always says she’ll donate and she never does, so I doubt her to do it this year.
+Angela always says she’ll donate but she never does, so I doubt her to do it this year.
 You know actions speak louder than words, after all.

-• We don’t expected him win in this match, but he believes actions speak louder than words.
+• We don’t expect him to win in this match, but he believes actions speak louder than words.

 Trump made all sorts of promises when he was on the campaign trail.
-However, actions speak louder than words, so we’ll find that how many of those promises he actually keeps.
+However, actions speak louder than words, so we’ll find out how many of those promises he actually keeps.

-• You always tell me you’d help me on my exam, but you keep forgetting your words.
+• You always tell me you’d help me with my exam, but you keep forgetting your words.
 You know I believe actions speak louder than words!

 • You need to know that actions speak louder than words.
-So you should be more careful about what you are doing at home because your kids imitate what you do.
+So it would help if you were more careful about what you do at home because your kids imitate what you do.

-• While actions spoke louder than words so the captain tried to motivate his teammates and he finally could help his team to record another victory.
+• While actions spoke louder than words, the captain tried to motivate his teammates and he finally could help his team to record another victory.

-• Politicians are all the same, they all just talking while doing nothing; do they understand that actions speak louder than words?
+• Politicians are all the same, just talking while doing nothing; do they understand that actions speak louder than words?

-• There is no advantage on sitting and speaking of success, you have to act on it.
+• There is no advantage to sitting and speaking of success, you have to act on it.
 Remember actions speak louder than words.

 A good leader is not the one just telling his team how things should be done, he should show them because actions speak louder than words.